Read more to understand the Impact on the Research & Development Tax Credit Under Section 41 ...

 The coronavirus pandemic has changed the landscape of how we are conducting business while in quarantine.
 Some industries can successfully work from their homes, while others have had to shut down.
 The development, design and construction sector is the second most affected by COVID-19, as much of the work is at a standstill.
 It’s a domino effect to all the businesses that make up this sector.
+To ease the financial stress, construction companies can utilize some R&D tax strategies available to them.

 We are going through times of economic uncertainty, but the good news is that there are permanent tax strategies construction companies can implement right now to ease financial stress.